 (253 participants incl.
 153 competitors, 34 nations, 351 entries)

-Till 2010, each European Taxidermy Championships® was operated with different rules and regulations and different score sheets which brought sometimes a lot of confusion.
-Since 2012, when the last competition committee of the ETF was elected, a lot of things have been changed to more professionalism.
-The new Competition Committee consisted only of two fix members plus the next ETC® host and this system worked very well.
+Till 2010, each European Taxidermy Championships® was operated with different rules and regulations and different score sheets which sometimes caused confusion.
+Since 2012, when the last competition committee of the ETF was elected, a lot of things have been changed to be more professional.
+The new Competition Committee consisted of only two permanent members plus the next ETC® host.
+This system worked very well.
 The European Taxidermy Championships® (ETC®) became a trademark, mandatory ETC®-Rules & Regulations were introduced together with the ETC®-Species Lists.
 A new definition for ribbons and places was published, and in the background, many items regarding the organization have been amended and professionalized.

-After dissolving the ETF in April 2016, the European Taxidermy Championships® ETC® is operated by a team under the lead of Matthias Fahrni (CH) and Berend Koch (D) as an independent organization.
+After dissolving the ETF in April 2016, the European Taxidermy Championships® ETC® is operated by a team under the leadership of Matthias Fahrni (CH) and Berend Koch (D) as an independent organization.

 In 2020 Carsten Skakkebaek and Johan Hassing came into the European Taxidermy Championships® ETC® and took over the company, as well as the leadership, in 2021.

 To modernize the rules and regulations for the ETC®, Carsten and Johan formed an experienced Advisory Board.
 The most important result of this work is the following changes to the Rules & Regulations:

 Each entry will be judged by two judges (team).